openmediavault/openmediavault-docs/prerequisites.rst

 of installation sizes but the **recommendation is at least 4GiB for novice administrators**.

-For best practice you should have 8GiB of RAM for basic operations in default installation, and no matter the size, RAM must be configured in Dual Channel mode [8]_ inclusivelly if there are little amount of, it will improve performance.
+For best practice you should have 8GiB of RAM for basic operations in default installation, and no matter the size, RAM must be configured in Dual Channel mode [8]_ inclusively if there are little amount of, it will improve performance.

 Unless other NAS systems the |omv| system can run in at least 1GiB of RAM, but of course will need expertise.